par5ul1/Spacemask/README.md

 - LatchKey (found here)
 - Filza (Downloadable on Cydia)

-Download the .bundle file by clicking here\n
+Download the .bundle file by clicking here

-Open Filza and navigate to /Library/Application Support/LatchKey/Themes\n Paste the folder here\n
+Open Filza and navigate to /Library/Application Support/LatchKey/Themes

+Paste the folder here

-Open Settings and go to LatchKey's Preferences\n Change Theme to *Spacemask*\n
+Open Settings and go to LatchKey's Preferences

+Change Theme to *Spacemask*

-Change Position to *Custom*\n
+Change Position to *Custom*

-X Position: 189\n
+X Position: 189

-Y Position: 520\n
+Y Position: 520

-Scale: 0.58\n
+Scale: 0.58

 Tap on Save Values and Respring your device.
-You should no have the LatchKey theme.
+You should now have the LatchKey theme.

 # Wallpaper